TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 [NeuroMod Toolbox Manual](NeuroMod_Toolbox_Manual.docx)

+- Or see the README file in each folder containing functions, summarizing all function headers.

 ## **Other Toolboxes used**
 The data and event extraction of Neuralynx and Plexon file formats (.ncs, .nve and .plx) are handled completely by Fieldtrip using the 'ft_read_data.m' and 'ft_read_header.m' functions.
 Moreover, Fieldtrip is used to apply filter to the data in the preprocessing window.
 Involved functions remained unchanged, there are just costum functions to coordinate them.